 Re-examining Priorities for CIOs & CTOs: Using Intelligent Decision-Making to Accelerate Automation

-Automation played a critical role for many companies shifting to a more digital approach in recent months.
-A Forbes article notes companies investing heavily in AI grew their workforce by 15 percent across entire industries.
+Automation played a critical role for many organizations shifting to a more digital approach in recent months.
+A Forbes article notes organizations investing heavily in AI grew their workforce by 15 percent across entire industries.
 We will explore how organizations can use automation to their fullest potential, based on intelligent strategizing.

 Re-examining Priorities for CIOs & CTOs: Will We Personalize and Customize Mobile Communications and Contactless Solutions